A Vermont man charged with killing his mother at sea over inheritance dies awaiting trial

 The U.S. Marshals Service confirmed Carman died Thursday in their custody, adding that the service does not own or operate detention facilities but partners with state and local governments to house approximately 65% of its prisoner population.

-One of his lawyers, Martin Minnella, said Carman appeared “in good spirits” when he last spoke to his defense team on Wednesday.
+One of his lawyers, Martin Minnella, said Carman appeared “in good spirits” when he last spoke to his defense team on the phone Wednesday.

 Chakalos’ three surviving daughters — Carman’s aunts — said in a statement Thursday that they were “deeply saddened” to hear about his death and asked for privacy “while we process this shocking news and its impact on the tragic events surrounding the last several years.”